APOPO is a Global NGO that uses African giant pouched rats to detect landmines and tuberculosis using their extraordinary sense of smell.

 APOPO is a global non-profit organization that trains African giant pouched rats (fondly nicknamed ‘HeroRATs’) to save lives by detecting landmines and tuberculosis in economically challenged countries.

-APOPO has it's operational headquarters, training and research center in Tanzania and clears landmines in Angola and Cambodia, and soon in Zimbabwe and Colombia.
+APOPO has its operational headquarters, training and innovation center in Tanzania and clears landmines in Cambodia, Angola and Zimbabwe.
 APOPO also detects tuberculosis in Tanzania, Mozambique and Ethiopia.

 Support from players will directly help people across the world who live in fear of landmines or who are hindered by tuberculosis.